MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 {{client-behavior}}, and clients SHOULD use the IP address in those responses for future connections.
-Clients MAY opt to terminate any connections using the addresses in hints and instead switch to the addresses in response to the SvcDomainName Failure to use A and/or AAAA response addresses may negatively impact load balancing or other geo-aware features and thereby degrade client performance.
+Clients MAY opt to terminate any connections using the addresses in hints and instead switch to the addresses in response to the SvcDomainName.
+Failure to use A and/or AAAA response addresses may negatively impact load balancing or other geo-aware features and thereby degrade client performance.